zitadel/zitadel/site/CONTRIBUTING.md

 ## Numbering of captions
 Numbering has to be continuous using arabic style numbers.
 The caption is composed of a prefix and a descriptive text.
 The prefix is composed of the item type (Listing, Table, Image, Graphic), an incrementing number in arabic style followed by a period and a description.

 If the description consists of **one term** only you must omit any trailing punctuation.
-If the description represents a complete sentense you must terminate it with a period.
+If the description represents a complete sentence you must terminate it with a period.

 Examples:

 * Snippet 3.
-Example of a protobuf interface deriving Zitadel's OIDC connector.
+Example of a protobuf interface deriving ZITADEL's OIDC connector.
 * Figure 1.
 Inside the ESO Atacama Large Millimeter/submillimeter Array.
 * Table 21.
 Representation of all supported quantum-singularity proximation algorithms.
 * Image 13.
 Higgs Boson